 Extracorporeal shock wave lithotripsy (ESWL) is a non-invasive treatment of kidney stones.
 There are no incisions.
-It uses x-ray to guide shockwaves at kidney or ureteral stones stone from outside your body to crush stone.
+It uses x-ray to guide shockwaves at kidney or ureteral stones from outside your body.
 The shock waves pass harmlessly through your body.
 They hit the stone, causing it to crumble into sand-like pieces.
 These pieces can then pass out of your system with urine.

 Juice without pulp (apple cranberry, grape)